+35725368683

 Unlike the ownership of cars, houses, and other objects, an individual or legal entity’s intellectual property extends to the creations of the human mind: invention, design, mark, work of art, etc.

-Intellectual property protection gives their owners the exclusive or unique right to use their creations.
+Intellectual property protection gives owners the exclusive or unique right to use their creations.
 In addition, owners can take steps to protect their intellectual property in cases of illegal or unauthorized copying and use by third parties.

 Types of intellectual property and their difference from each other